Flourless Chocolate Cake Recipe With Crème Anglaise

 - Cut a 9″ round of parchment paper for the bottom of the pan.

 - Very generously grease the round cake pan with butter.
 I use a stick of butter.
 Once I’ve greased it I place 1 tablespoon of butter on a paper towel, place it in the microwave a few seconds until it is soft, and then grease the pan (bottom and sides) again, smearing the softened butter on every bit of the pan.
-This will ensure cake releases when removing it from the pan.
-Place the parchment paper on top of the greased pan and butter parchment paper as well.
+This will ensure the cake releases when removing it from the pan.
+Place the parchment paper on top of the greased pan and butter the parchment paper as well.

 - Whisk in the cocoa powder, baking powder, and salt.

-- Pour the batter into the prepared pan and place the cake in middle of the oven rack, and bake for 30 minutes.
+- Pour the batter into the prepared pan and place the cake in the middle of the oven rack, and bake for 30 minutes.
 The cake is done when you insert a cake tester into the center of the cake and it comes out clean.

 - Let the cake completely cool.
 Then run a sharp knife around the edges of the cake and invert it onto your serving plate.
 When ready to serve, pour some crème anglaise over each slice of cake and serve immediately.